semmelsamu/imagescaled/README.md

 - `$width` and `$height`
     - The width and height of the scaled image.
 If only one is given, the other will be automatically calculated.
     - Type: `int`
+- `$crop`
+    - States if the image should be automatically cropped if the new dimensions don't match its native resolution
+    - Type: `bool`
+    - Default: `true`
 - `$size`
     - The size of the smallest edge of the scaled image.
     - Type: `int`